 We offer funding of up to £2,000 to local organisations and community groups.

-From food banks to urban gardening projects, we recognise that grassroots activity has the power to change lives.
+From food banks to animal welfare projects, we recognise that grassroots activity has the power to change lives.
 So we’re always interested in getting behind exciting initiatives.

-Please Note: The Midcounties Co-operative Community Fund (grants of up to £2k) is currently suspended, therefore we are not processing or accepting applications for this fund until further notice.
+Please Note: The Midcounties Co-operative Community Fund (grants of up to £2k) closed on 17th September 2021.

 Who can apply?